 If Germany wants to be able to depend on solar and wind power for the majority of its energy generation, then they’ll need storage and a flexible source of energy, such as gas, to make sure everyone has access to power when needed.

 It’s lucky then, that Germany is already ahead in hydrogen storage, which is good for security of supply!

 As for gas as a flexible back up energy source to compliment the use of renewables, it is estimated that Germany has enough shale gas to meet the amount of energy the country uses in a year multiplied by 20!
-However, Germany has introduced a ban on hydraulic fracturing (or fracking) until at least 2021.
+However, Germany introduced a ban on hydraulic fracturing (or fracking) until at least 2021 and that ban has remained in force.
 So it’s likely that the country will need to keep importing large amounts of natural gas.

 Switching to a fully renewable energy mix will take time and money, and in Germany, it’s the consumers who are paying a higher price for their electricity and energy.

 Germany offers subsidies to energy companies so that they can do research and development into new technologies and other activities that could improve how we generate and use energy in the future.
 But the money still has to come from somewhere, which means higher prices for consumers.